harry-dev-general/mbh/docs/02-features/calendar/MOBILE_OPTIMIZATION_IMPLEMENTATION.md

 2. **Events getting truncated** - Limited space causing text to be cut off
 3. **Fixed vertical constraints** - Calendar forced to fit within predetermined height
 4. **Poor mobile UX** - Difficult to read and interact with on small screens
+5. **Text too small** - UI buttons and labels (Today, Day/List, All day) were hard to read
+6. **AM/PM detection errors** - Time slots were incorrectly defaulting to PM when clicking AM slots

 ## Implementation Details